 Ever been automatically tagged in a Facebook photo or video?
 This is down to the rather impressive face recognition algorithm, which we used to only see on futuristic sci-fi films.

-Settings and Privacy > Settings > Face Recognition > Do you want Facebook to be able to recognise you in photos and videos?
+Settings and Privacy > Settings > Face Recognition > Do you want Facebook to be able to recognize you in photos and videos?

 Facebook uses your location to target ads, news and services from your local area, or the area you happen to be in, for example, when on holiday.